Skip to main content

 Configure campaigns, promotions, products, catalogs, and content.

 Simulate the production environment.
 Used as the final step in testing the content with code.
-Goes through the CDN provided by B2C Commerce, but doesn't cache (content).
+The simulated environment uses the CDN provided by B2C Commerce, but doesn't cache (content).

 Live instance used for storefront transactions.
 Connected to the CDN provided by B2C Commerce.